Aiko

-Aiko or Ayko is also a traditional male given name in Scandinavia and especially northern Germany.
-In Germany it is considered one of the old "gentry names".
-It is a variation of the name Ekke or Eike.
-Ekke translates to "blade".
+Aiko or Ayko is also a traditional masculine given name in northern Germany and parts of Scandinavia.
+In Germany, it can also be spelled Aik or Aike and is considered one of the old "gentry names", as a variation of the name Eike.
+It is derived from the Old German word Ekke/Ekka, which translates to "blade".

-As a male given name in West Nile, Aiko is a shorter variation of the name Ayiko.

 Possible meanings

 The meaning varies depending on the kanji used to write it.
 Several written forms include: